Genocs/genocs-library-docs/content/en/containers/_index.md

 cd ..
 ```

-The `deployApplications-AKS` powershell script deploys the RabbitMQConsumer and RabbitMQProducer in the correct order.
+The `deployApplications-AKS` PowerShell script deploys the RabbitMQConsumer and RabbitMQProducer in the correct order.

 Alternately, all the components can also be deployed directly using the `kubectl` apply command recursively on the k8s directory as shown below: